-Patient perspectives on HEN in Ireland: new paper published this month
+Patient perspectives on HEN in Ireland: new paper published

 Home enteral nutrition recipients: patient perspectives on training, complications and satisfaction